Snapshot : In this article, we check out televisions and cars online. They are great categories to learn about selling high ticket products online.

 Wapplyzer : Technology Connections : 12

-It has a similar set-up of trackers, and it’s based of the Shopify platform.
-Although, we assume it’s a bespoke version of Shopify and not the $29/month option that anyone can access.
+It has a similar set-up of trackers, and it’s based on the Shopify platform.
+Although, we assume it’s a bespoke version of Shopify, and not the $29/month option that anyone can access.

 If we look at TVs there, the fact that we’re then comparing the option to The Good Guys is a reflection of what actual online shoppers do. (though they don’t look at the domain authority, tracking and tech connections like we do).